mobb-dev/cx-mobb-fixer-action/README.md

-# Mobb GitHub action for Checkmarx One GitHub Integration
+# Mobb GitHub Fixer for Checkmarx One GitHub Integration

 This action is used alongside the Checkmarx One's GitHub Integration (https://checkmarx.com/resource/documents/en/34965-68678-github-cloud.html) where Checkmarx publishes a scan report in the Pull Request's comment section.